Skip to Site Header Skip to Main Content Skip to Footer

 Caffeine

 Caffeine can increase heart rate and blood pressure, which can cause the body to overheat and trigger a hot flash.
 Additionally, caffeine can interfere with sleep, which can exacerbate the symptoms.
-If you're experiencing hot flashes, it's best to avoid or limit your intake of caffeine, which is found in coffee, tea, chocolate, and some soft drinks before bedtime.
+If you're experiencing these symptoms, it's best to avoid or limit your intake of caffeine, which is found in coffee, tea, chocolate, and some soft drinks before bedtime.

 Read More: Caffeine use was positively associated with Vasomotor symptoms, also commonly known as VMS.
 [7]